 The number two cause of work-related injuries is slip and fall accidents.
 In fact, slip and fall accidents are one of the leading causes of accidental death and injury overall, not just in the workplace.
 To prevent slip and fall injuries, ensure that spills are promptly cleaned up, and keep walkways well-lit and free of clutter and debris.

 The number one workplace injury is also the most costly.
 Overexertion injuries include those related to lifting, holding, pushing, pulling, and carrying.
-A Continue readingcan help you obtain the compensation you deserve if you’ve been injured on the job.
+A MA work injury attorney can help you obtain the compensation you deserve if you’ve been injured on the job.
+Continue reading